Fort Christina: History

 In 1655, the Dutch under Stuyvesant returned in force and laid siege to Fort Christina.
 The fort's surrender after ten days ended the official Swedish colonial presence in North America, though most of the colonists remained and were allowed to continue their linguistic and religious practices by the Dutch.
 Stuyvesant renamed Fort Christina as Fort Altena.
-It is noteworthy to the modern reader that the struggle for Fort Christina and Fort Casimir involved hundreds of mercenaries and chartered warships, and was run personally by Stuyvesant, but was not seen at the time as in any way a war between the Dutch Republic and the Kingdom of Sweden.
+While the struggle for Fort Christina and Fort Casimir involved hundreds of mercenaries and chartered warships, and was run personally by Stuyvesant, it was not seen at the time as a war between the Dutch Republic and the Kingdom of Sweden.
 It was rather a struggle between the Dutch West India Company and the Swedish West India Company.

 The land remained as part of New Netherland until it became part of the English possessions when an English fleet invaded the area in 1664.
 Under English rule, the original Swedish fortifications around the Rocks fell into disrepair and eventually vanished entirely.

 New fortifications were built by the Americans on the same site during the Revolutionary period, and they established Fort Union here during the War of 1812.
 Men involved in the defense of the fort included Caesar Augustus Rodney and James A. Bayard Sr.

 During the nineteenth century, the peninsula where the fort once stood became heavily industrialized, and included factories for the Jackson and Sharp Company and Mingus Iron Works.